-From the very beginning, it is crucial to understand the aim of the campaign optimization whether it is better click-through rate (CTR), conversion rate, or decreased CPA (cost per action) to know what to strive for and what result should be achieved in the long run.
+From the very beginning, it is crucial to understand the aim of the ad optimization, whether it is a better click-through rate (CTR), conversion rate, or decreased CPA (cost per action) to know what to strive for and what result should be achieved in the long run.

-Ad optimization is tricky, it will take time before you will be able to see real shifts in the campaign performance, even the slickest optimization maneures will not be able to maximize ad campaign results in a day.
+Ad optimization is tricky.
+It will take time before you will be able to see real shifts in the campaign performance; even the slickest optimization maneuvers will not be able to maximize ad campaign results in a day.

-The advertising optimization can significantly improve the buying process for the advertisers who’re aware of their best performing audience.
+The advertising optimization can significantly improve the buying process for the advertisers who are aware of their best-performing audience.

-Reaching the most valuable demographics are easily achieved through targeting when it comes to programmatic.
+Reaching the most valuable demographics is easily achieved through targeting when it comes to programmatic.
 But how to find out which one will bring you the most value?
-We suggest to apply 80/20 segmentation rule every two weeks:
+We suggest applying the 80/20 segmentation rule every two weeks.

-Now you can spend less get more from your ad campaign setting several times higher bid for the “best” target audience group compared to the “average,” same way adjust the ad frequency or both through your DSP dashboard.
+Now, you can spend less and get more from your ad campaign, setting several times higher bids for the “best” target audience group compared to the “average,” and in the same way, adjust the ad frequency or both through your DSP dashboard.

 Only based on the large-scale analytics advertiser can plan a working strategy and maximize ad campaign results effectively.